 In simple terms a deed of variation of a lease is a formal legal document that records agreed changes in a Lease.

-Another key issue for altering a lease is to extend it.
+Another key issue for altering a property lease is to extend it.

-The Deed is a “statement” of what all the parties want and apart from the intervention of the Court, requires agreement between the Landlord & Tenant and possibly a Third Party such as a Lender if either party has a Mortgage.
+The Deed commonly requires agreement between the Freeholder & Leaseholder and possibly a Third Party such as a Lender if either party has a Mortgage.
+This can create complication, delay and additional cost

 If you want to change physical layout of your flat (and usually this can only be internally) you may need your Landlord to agree otherwise when you sell, you may be in difficulty as your Buyer is going to ask you to produce that Consent